usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Let Me Out_, by Fatboi Sharif, Driveby
 - _Excelsior_, by Benny The Butcher
 - _Super Tecmo Bo_, by Boldy James, The Alchemist
 - _八+九_, by 八十八ヶ所巡礼
 - _Like A Ribbon_, by John Glacier
-- _Did You Enjoy Your Time Here...?_, by PremRock
-- _Blue Veil_, by Lucy Railton

 </details>